LashenDEV/hacktoberfest-2022/README.md

 9. Create a new pull request from your forked repository.
 10. Congratulations 🎉 you just made a pull request!

-Once you are done, don't forget to show me some love with giving me a ⭐️
+Once you are done, don't forget to show some love with giving me a ⭐️